 The Climate Privacy Statement and Terms of Service covers the personal and farm data provided at purchase and submitted during set up, and information gathered through the use of any Climate LLC products and services, including data generated from the farming equipment you own or lease.
 It also covers any non-identifying data collected on our website, such as IP addresses and cookies.

 3. What specific information is collected about me or my farm operation?

 You are required to provide your business contact information to set up your FieldView account.
 Some FieldView features and services may require you to upload, input, transmit and store data about your farm operation, such as your field locations, maps or boundaries, recorded environmental information, weather or climatic conditions, agronomic practices, crop losses, crop yields and field images.
 That customer farm data can be aggregated to create large data sets referenced for research and development.

-4. Does The Climate Corporation own the customer farm data uploaded into FieldView?
+4. Does Climate LLC own the customer farm data uploaded into FieldView?